Daniel-Tarita-Silva/insomnia-plugin-header-masker/readme.md

 This project is licensed under the MIT License.

 ## Contributions
-Contributions are welcome!
-Feel free to submit issues, feature requests, or pull requests to improve the plugin.
+Contributions are welcome and appreciated!

-## Contact
+Feel free to [submit issues](https://github.com/Daniel-Tarita-Silva/insomnia-plugin-header-masker/issues), or open [pull requests](https://github.com/Daniel-Tarita-Silva/insomnia-plugin-header-masker/pulls) to improve the plugin.

-For questions or feedback, open an issue on the GitHub repository or reach out directly.
+[Leave a ⭐️ in GitHub](https://github.com/Daniel-Tarita-Silva/insomnia-plugin-header-masker) if you found this plugin helpful!